Milovan Djilas: Civil war and state-building

 In March 1942, Djilas returned to Montenegro, where a civil war between Partisans and Chetniks had broken out.
-The historian Momčilo Cemović, who has dealt mostly with this period of Djilas' war activities, believed that the CPY Central Committee and the Supreme Staff had sent Djilas to ascertain the actual state of affairs and to dismiss the communist leaders responsible.
+The historian Momčilo Cemović, who has dealt mostly with this period of Djilas's war activities, believed that the CPY Central Committee and the Supreme Staff had sent Djilas to ascertain the actual state of affairs and to dismiss the communist leaders responsible.

 In March 1944, he went as part of the military- and party-mission to the Soviet Union.
 During this time he met with Georgi Dimitrov, Vyacheslav Molotov and Joseph Stalin, among others.

 Returning to Yugoslavia, he fought with the Partisans to liberate Belgrade from the Wehrmacht.
 With the establishment of the Federal People's Republic of Yugoslavia, Djilas became Vice-president in Tito's government.
 Djilas later claimed to have been sent at that time to pressure the Italians to withdraw from Istria.

 Djilas was sent to Moscow to meet Stalin again in 1948 to try and bridge the gap between Moscow and Belgrade.
 He became one of the leading critics of attempts by Stalin to bring Yugoslavia under greater control by Moscow.
 Later that year, Yugoslavia broke with the Soviet Union and left the Cominform, ushering in the Informbiro period.

 Initially the Yugoslav communists, despite the break with Stalin, remained as hard line as before.
 But they began to pursue a policy of independent socialism that experimented with self-management of workers in state-run enterprises.
 Djilas was very much part of that, but he began to take things further.
 Having responsibility for propaganda, he created a platform for new ideas and he launched a new journal, Nova Misao ("New Thought"), in which he published a series of articles that were increasingly freethinking.